What is a VECTOR?

 Your VECTOR system is perfect to take with you!
-The VECTOR 45 is TSA-compliant for placement in a carry-on.
-The VECTOR 60 can travel, but you’ll need to place it in your checked luggage.
-Don’t forget your Door Anchor and accessories for your hotel workouts!
+The VECTOR Travel is TSA-compliant for placement in a carry-on.
+The VECTOR can travel, but you’ll need to place it in your checked luggage.
+Don’t forget your Multi-Anchor, carabiners and accessories for your hotel workouts!

 SETTING UP AND ADJUSTING THE VECTOR

 How do I anchor the VECTOR?

 First, you’ll need to attach Kayezen carabiners to your VECTOR.
 Attach the U-shaped FIXED loop end with a carabiner to a Kayezen Multi-Anchor, Kayezen or similar secure wall mounts, chain link fences, posts, poles, or professional equipment such as cable rack and pulley systems or fitness racks.

 Look for the VECTOR CAP and the ‘swivel loop’ at the end.
 Attach a Kayezen carabiner to your VECTOR, and then attach the accessory to the carabiner.